 Containing COVID-19 –an unprecedented global health crisis– requires significant behaviour change and generates considerable psychological burdens on individuals.
 A better understanding of compliance behaviour could help align policies with disease-spread outcomes.
 Equally important, governance during the pandemic must rely on some combination of enforcement and voluntary compliance.
 While enforcement may secure higher compliance in some contexts, it may risk crowding out voluntary motivation in others.

 As the pandemic evolves, vaccines are being distributed and new COVID-19 virus variants are appearing.
 New combinations of policy measures are coming into effect in response, and so researchers have to update understanding of how government policies, messages and enforcement measures affect people’s thoughts and actions over time; what evidence policymakers choose to follow, and how they reconcile tensions between science and their political preference.
-This session encourages the submission of abstracts with topics broadly relevant to the enforcement of COVID-19 policies, compliance behaviours in the population and their interrelations.
-In particular, we invite paper submission from one of the following strands:
+This session encouraged the submission of abstracts with topics broadly relevant to the enforcement of COVID-19 policies, compliance behaviours in the population and their interrelations.
+In particular, we invited paper submission from one of the following strands:

 1. Social and cultural determinants of risk perception and compliance;